 - 1. Successful Communities: Metro supports policy and funding solutions that facilitate the achievement of the six desired outcomes for successful communities that have been agreed upon by the region: vibrant, walkable communities; economic competitiveness and prosperity; safe and reliable transportation choices; leadership in minimizing contributions to climate change; clean air, clean water and healthy ecosystems; and equitable distribution of the burdens and benefits of growth and change.2 - 2.
 Racial Diversity, Equity and Inclusion: Metro envisions a region and state where a person's race, ethnicity or zip code does not predict their future prospects and where all residents can enjoy economic opportunity and quality of life.
 Metro therefore supports legislation that acknowledges past discrimination, addresses current disparities and promotes inclusion in public programs, services, facilities and policies.3 - 3.
-Climate Change: Metro supports efforts to combat and adapt to climate change and to meet the state's goals for reducing greenhouse gas emissions.
-To this end, Metro supports state policy and funding solutions that can help to reduce emissions in all of its main lines of business: land use and transportation planning and investment, housing and homeless services, solid waste management and prevention, parks and natural areas, and operation of visitor venues. - 4.
-Pre-emption: With respect to issues related to matters of regional concern, Metro's policy and funding authority should not be pre-empted or eroded. - Funding: To ensure a prosperous economy, a clean and healthy environment, and a high quality of life for all of their citizens, Metro and the region's counties, cities, and other service providers must have the financial resources to provide sustainable, quality public services.
+Tribal Sovereignty: Metro seeks to support tribal sovereignty through government-to-government relations and coordination with Tribes, exploring opportunities to incorporate tribal interests and priorities into Metro's work and ensuring agency compliance with pertinent cultural, historic and natural resource protection laws.
+Metro will not supplant any Tribe or tribal organization's efforts on legislative priorities and will strive to coordinate with legislative and policy representatives of Tribes, Tribal organizations and Indigenous legislators to determine if Metro's involvement on any legislative priorities is appropriate. - 3.4.
+Climate Justice: Metro supports efforts to combat and adapt to climate change and to meet the state's goals for reducing greenhouse gas emissions.
+To this end, Metro supports state policy and funding solutions that can help to reduce emissions in all of its main lines of business: land use and transportation planning and investment, housing and homeless services, consumption, waste management and solid waste management, parks and natural areas, and operation of visitor venues. - 4.5.
+Preemption: With respect to issues related to matters of regional concern, Metro's policy and funding authority should not be preempted or eroded. - 5.6.
+Funding: To ensure a prosperous economy, a clean and healthy environment, and a high quality of life for all of their citizens, Metro and the region's counties, cities, and other service providers must have the financial resources to provide sustainable, quality public services.
 Accordingly, the Legislature should remove existing restrictions on local and regional revenueraising authority and avoid enacting new limitations or pre-emptions, and all state mandates should be accompanied by funding.